wally-wally/The-moment-of-moment/README.md

 ## :six: Copyright

-All copyrights on the code of this project and the homepage are in `심예은_이름` and [wally-wally](https://github.com/wally-wally).
+All copyrights on the code of this project and the homepage are in `project_owner` and [wally-wally](https://github.com/wally-wally).

 If you use the project code and the homepage without permission, authorization, you may be subject to legal punishment.